-- (c) The maximum height to the peak of an accessory building is 4.0 metres. - (d) An accessory building will be erected behind the building line unless otherwise authorized by Council in accordance with Regulation 38. - (e) An accessory buildings must be at least 0.6 metres from any side or rear lot line. - (f) Except for minor vehicle maintenance, no accessory building will be used for the repairing, painting, dismantling, or scrapping of vehicles or machinery. - (g) An accessory building can be used for a home occupation subject to Regulation 40 of Part II of these Regulations.
+- (c) The lot coverage of all accessory buildings on the lot will not exceed 10 percent of the area of the lot. - (d) The maximum height to the peak of an accessory building is 4.0 metres. - (e) An accessory building will be erected to the rear of the front building line unless otherwise authorized by Council in accordance with Regulation 38. - (f) An accessory building must be at least 0.6 metres from any side or rear lot line. - (g) Except for minor maintenance, no accessory building will be used for the repairing, painting, dismantling, or scrapping of vehicles or machinery. - (h) An accessory building may be used for a home occupation subject to Regulation 40 of Part II of these Regulations.